cedadev/jasmin-workshop/exercises/ex09/README.md

        ds = xr.open_mfdataset(file_pattern)

    Click `Alt+Enter` to execute the contents of the cell and create a new cell underneath.
-   From now on, remember that you need to
+   From now on, remember that you need to click `Alt+Enter` to execute each cell.

 4. Review the content of the loaded `Dataset`